Sex differences in psychology: Ethics and morality

 Sex differences of moral orientation find that women tend towards a more care-based morality while men tend towards a more justice-based morality.
-This is usually based on the fact that men have slightly more utilitarian reasoning while women have more deontological reasoning which is largely because of greater female affective response and rejection of harm-based behaviours.
+This is usually based on the fact that men have slightly more utilitarian reasoning while women have more deontological reasoning which is largely because of greater female affective response and rejection of harm-based behaviours (based on dual process theory).
 Women tend to have greater moral sensitivity than men.
 Using the five moral principles of care, fairness, loyalty, authority, and purity (based on moral foundations theory), women consistently score higher on care, fairness, and purity across 67 cultures.
 On the other hand, sex differences in loyalty and authority were small in size and highly variable across cultural contexts.
 Country-level sex differences in all moral foundations in relation to cultural, socioeconomic, and gender-related indicators reveal that global sex differences in moral foundations are larger in individualistic, Western, and gender-equal cultures.